free-dmo/free-dmo-stm32/README.md

 ### Obtain the firmware

-There are three ways to obtain the firmware you will be flashing onto your bluepill:
+There are two ways to obtain the firmware you will be flashing onto your bluepill:

 #### Use the precompiled firmware